lancedb/lance/docs/read_and_write.rst

 Object Store Configuration
 --------------------------

-Lance supports object stores such as AWS S3 (and compatible stores) and Google Cloud Storage.
+Lance supports object stores such as AWS S3 (and compatible stores), Azure Blob Store, and Google Cloud Storage.
 Which object store to use is determined by the URI scheme of the dataset path.
-For example, ``s3://bucket/path`` will use S3, while ``gs://bucket/path`` will use GCS.
+For example, ``s3://bucket/path`` will use S3, ``az://bucket/path`` will use Azure, and ``gs://bucket/path`` will use GCS.

 Lance uses the `object-store`_ Rust crate for object store access.
 There are general environment variables that can be used to configure the object store, such as the